 The two nude paintings in the photo above make an interesting case study.
 Both clients already had a good idea of how they wanted to be portrayed.
 Subject 1 (female sitter on left), was able to pose in their own home, and had few restrictions on their time.
 The first sitting was spent making sketches of various poses.
 In the second sitting I produced a more detailed pencil drawing, from which I was able to start the painting.
 There followed a few painting sessions, each lasting about three hours.
 In between I was able to work from a reference photo to bring the painting forward.

 Subject 2 (male model in centre, behind me) chose to pose in the studio.
 We were able to compress the whole process into one sitting.
 We started with preliminary drawings, and then spent the rest of the sitting taking photos.
-I was then able to complete the paintings from those photos.
-Although I’m happy with the final painting, it would have made the process easier, and might have had a different outcome, if I had organised a few more sittings.
+At that stage I was happy that I had all the material I needed, and was able to complete the painting without further sittings.